The Award Categories

 We know that the transport sector is a key element to decarbonization.
 More and more cities are implementing policies that aim at reducing pollution and GHG-emissions, meaning that the era of alternative drive systems in transport is not far off.
 So how will you contribute?
 Which technologies and business models are out there that support us in adopting greener practices and boosting electrification in transport?
 We want to see who has the best charging infrastructure, alternative fuels, or innovative battery systems.
 Whether in urban or rural regions, who is able to unlock the potential of this market and make clean transportation the new normal for individuals and companies?
 Who knows, maybe we will find the next Tesla…

 To achieve a global energy transition, we cannot ignore the matter of energy poverty.
 UN Sustainable Development Goal (SDG) 7 is all about “ensuring access to affordable, reliable, sustainable and modern energy for all”.
 While action is needed from the side of policymakers to maintain the Energy Trilemma balance, the entrepreneurial community has a role to play in ensuring access to energy for all – in a sustainable way.
-Who are the startups out there finding new business models for all parts of the energy supply chain, while improving conditions for underrepresented individuals and areas around the world?
-Most importantly for this category, we are looking for startups that have the potential to make the biggest dent in ensuring access to affordable energy for all, in an equitable way.
+Who are the start-ups out there finding new business models for all parts of the energy supply chain, while improving conditions for underrepresented individuals and areas around the world?
+Which start-ups are able to provide sustainable solutions for energy, use less, and mitigate competition between key resources such as the energy, water and food agendas?
+We are looking for start-ups that have the potential to make the biggest dent in ensuring access to affordable energy for all, in an equitable way.
 We are looking for diverse solutions for technology, financing, awareness, capacity building (to name a few), that can reach far and wide, have a very clear social drive and most of all, will make a large impact.